 Join Queries

-clause combines rows from two or more tables based on related column values.
-The JOIN
+In Apache Cloudberry, the JOIN clause combines rows from two or more tables based on related column values.
+The JOIN clause is part of the FROM clause in a SELECT statement.

-The syntax for the JOIN
+The syntax for the JOIN clause is as follows:

 table1_name join_type table2_name [join_condition]